 Instructions

-- Prep: preheat oven to 350° F. Lightly grease an 8- by 8-inch square pan.
-(A 9-inch square pan can also be used, if needed.)
+- Preheat oven to 350ยฐ F. Lightly grease an 8 by 8 inch square pan.
+(A 9 inch square pan can also be used if needed.)

-- On stovetop: In a medium saucepan set over medium-low heat or using a double boiler, melt bittersweet chocolate and coconut oil together.
-Turn off heat and whisk in the cacao or cocoa powder until smooth.
-Whisk in the flaxseed and water mixture, followed by the coconut sugar, maple syrup, and vanilla.
+- In a medium saucepan set over medium-low heat, melt chocolate chips and coconut oil together, stirring constantly to avoid burning.
+Turn off heat and whisk in the cacao powder until smooth.
+Whisk in the flax egg, coconut sugar, maple syrup and vanilla.
 Add wet ingredients to dry and mix until just combined.

-- Bake: for 15-17 minutes, but start checking for doneness around 12-13 minutes.
-These should not be over-baked in order to preserve their fudgy texture.
-When done, the center will look a little "raw" and the edges will look dry and set.
-The top will also have a dry appearance and may even crack in places.
+- Bake 14-17 minutes or until center looks slightly 'raw' and edges look dry and set.
+The top should have a dry appearance and may even crack in places.
 Remove from oven and sprinkle with a small pinch of sea salt over the top.
 Let cool before cutting into bars.

 Notes